Marine aquaculture — Strategic Scorecard

 -

-- Metric: Antibiotic use in major salmon farming regions like Norway has declined by more than 99% since the 1980s, despite massive production scaling.
+- Metric: Antibiotic use in major salmon farming regions, particularly Norway, has declined by over 99% since the 1980s, shifting the regulatory focus from emergency intervention to routine monitoring and certification compliance.

 CS07Social Displacement & Community Friction 3View CS07 attribute detailsModerate Community Friction.
 Marine aquaculture faces ongoing socio-political challenges regarding the use of 'Common Pool Resources' in coastal regions, particularly in jurisdictions with strong environmental activism like British Columbia and Scotland.
 While industry expansion is essential for food security, conflict over visual aesthetics and ecosystem impacts often leads to permitting delays and heightened regulatory scrutiny.